Cirrolytix/aedesproject-uif/docs/index.md

 ## Installation

+User must have `Python>=3.8` and `pip` ready to use.
 To install the package, run the following command:

 ```bash
 pip install git+https://github.com/Cirrolytix/aedesproject-uif.git